"SIQ SAD WORLD" by Thai Lu

-White short sleeve Gildan Softstyle t-shirt with a black printed design by Patty Lu.
+White short sleeve Gildan Softstyle t-shirt with a black printed design by Thai Lu.

 Available sizes: S, M, L, XL